The GraphQL documentary matters as the story of how product pain on the client side gave rise to an entirely new contract language.

 5. GitHub v4 proved industrial maturity

-A public GraphQL API from a large platform showed that the approach works beyond Facebook's internal context.
+A public GraphQL API from a large platform removed the main doubt: the approach survives beyond Facebook's internal context — under the load of external developers and their unpredictable queries.

 6. GraphQL's leverage is developer experience and tooling